Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 Let's get started!

-We will start by importing the web3, contractkit and bignumber js objects from their libraries.
+We will start by importing the web3, contractkit, and bignumber js objects from their libraries.

 Celo's operations often deal with numbers that are too large for Javascript to handle.
 To handle these numbers, we will use bignumber.js.

 Create a variable called `ERC20_DECIMALS` and set its value to 18.
 By default, the ERC20 interface uses 18 decimal places.

 On Remix, after the deployment of your contract, you will find the address to that contract which you need to interact with the functionality in your smart contract.
-Create a variable called `GContractAddress` and assign it the contract address gotten from remix.
+Create a variable called `GContractAddress` and assign it the contract address gotten from Remix.
 Also create a variable called `erc20Address` for the erc20Address, in the code block below:

 ```js
 import Web3 from 'web3'